Jorrit05/uva-shared/writing-assignment1/assignment.md

 ## Question 2

 **In eFLINT you can write?<BOOL-EXPR>., i.e. a question mark followed by a Boolean expression followed by a full stop.
-Using the terminology of mathematical relations, logic programming, or databaseprogramming, what is this construct used for?**
+Using the terminology of mathematical relations, logic programming, or database programming, what is this construct used for?**

 ## Question 3